 Explain Different Types of Network Devices & Their Functions

 If you are willing to know how different types of network devices work, then you have arrived at the right place.
-In this article, we will discuss different types of network devices and also explain their functions.
+In this article, we will discuss various types of network devices and also explain their functions.
 However, to help you understand better, we should clarify what exactly the network devices are.

 What are Network Devices?